elf4j/elf4j-provider/README.md

 ## Use It...

-As with any other [ELF4J](https://github.com/elf4j/elf4j) logging provider, client application should code against [service API](https://github.com/elf4j/elf4j#service-interface-and-access-api) of the ELF4J facade, and include this module as runtime-scope dependency in Maven or other build tools alike:
+As with any other [ELF4J](https://github.com/elf4j/elf4j) logging provider, client application should code against [service API](https://github.com/elf4j/elf4j#service-interface-and-access-api) of the ELF4J facade, and drop in this provider implementation as a runtime-scope dependency in Maven or other build tools alike:

 ```html
 ...